rafikdraoui/one-week-one-game/README.md

 We have had enough of this colonial bullshit.
 Let's revolt!

-The idea is to use (colored) object detection from the webcam stream to implement the controls (crosshair and shooting), and then use [enchant.js][] for drawing on the canvas.
+The idea is to use (colored) object detection from the webcam stream to implement the controls (crosshair and shooting) ~~and then use [enchant.js][] for drawing on the canvas~~, using OpenCV and python.
 Let's see how far I can get in a week.

 ## Co-conspirators